SAP-archive/cloud-sample-spaceflight-hana/docs/ex0.3.md

-# Exercise 0.3: Configure Web IDE
+# Prerequisite 3: Configure Web IDE

 Once you have logged on to Web IDE, select the preferences icon ![Preferences](./img/Icon_Preferences.png)

-## 0.3.1: Configure Web IDE's Connection to Cloud Foundry
+## 3.1: Configure Web IDE's Connection to Cloud Foundry

 1. From the "Workspace Preferences", select "Cloud Foundry"
 1. Select the name of your Cloud Foundry API endpoint from the drop-down list